The Working Tariff Document (WTD) has been reprinted with an effective date of 30 December 2018. Read more

 |Motor vehicle for the transport of 10 or more people||5%|

-- its Tariff classification
+- tariff classification

-- its excise classification
+- excise classification

-- any concessions that apply.
+- any concessions items qualify for

 Depreciation rates for household effects